hdgarrood/purescript-numeric-hierarchy-guide/rings.rst

 Rings
 =====

-Congratulations for getting this far — we are finally ready to introduce rings!
+Congratulations on getting this far — we are finally ready to introduce rings!

 I will begin by reminding you of some properties that the real numbers have.